Date Updated: 03/13/2026

 Antibiotics for kidney infections

 Antibiotics are the first line of treatment for kidney infections.
-Which drugs you use and for how long depend on your health and the bacteria found in your urine tests.
+The type of medicine and how long you take it depend on your health and the kind of bacteria found in your urine.

-Your doctor might recommend a repeat urine culture to ensure the infection has cleared.
-If the infection is still present, you'll need to take another course of antibiotics.
+Your healthcare professional may want you to have another urine culture test to make sure that the infection has cleared.
+If the infection is still present, you’ll need to take another course of antibiotics.

 Hospitalization for severe kidney infections

-If your kidney infection is severe, your doctor might admit you to the hospital.
-Treatment might include antibiotics and fluids that you receive through a vein in your arm (intravenously).
-How long you'll stay in the hospital depends on the severity of your condition.
+If your kidney infection is severe, you may need to be treated in the hospital.
+Treatment may include antibiotics and fluids through a vein in your arm.
+How long you stay in the hospital depends on how severe your infection is.

 Treatment for recurrent kidney infections